 Digital photos contain more than meets the eye: they have metadata and other hidden information that can compromise your privacy.
 Liz and Geoffrey take a look at Exif metadata and other non-obvious ways that photos from your phone or camera might be sharing more than they want.
-Also, iOS has some neat security features, and Yahoo!
+Also, the new iOS 12 has some neat security features, and Yahoo!
 Mail has some not-so-neat privacy concerns.

 - 1:04 - Security news

 - 13:36 - XMP, edits, and crops

 - 15:18 - Social media sites and Exif removal

 - 19:13 - Computerized analyses of photo contents

 As mentioned in the episode, we're hesitant to recommend a general-purpose Exif removal tool because endorsing software is always a difficult task.
 Even skilled and well-intentioned software developers are often not experts at maintaining secure infrastructure for compiling and delivering software, and Exif removal tools tend to be built by very small teams if not individuals.